 Another thing to watch out for is the illusion of reliability based on OS.
 Just because a tablet uses the Android OS, doesn't mean it's a quality product.
 Google is pretty loose with it's licensing, so this is far from a guarantee of quality.
 If you choose to buy one of these ultra cheap tablets, fine, but don't expect it to perform anywhere near as well as an iPad or Google Nexus tablet.

 In the past few years, the brand names on those infamous TV doorbusters have gotten better, but you still need to be careful.
-Last year, Black Friday sales yielded a 32" HDTV for $99.99, those TVs were Westinghouse TVs, which you may remember from the previous section as yet another example of a false brand.
-Westinghouse at this point is just a cover name for "cheaply sourced from third-tier manufacturer."
-Buying a Westinghouse or RCA TV might save you money, but the picture quality, contrast levels, viewing angles and feature sets -- like the amount of HDMI ports -- will all be sub par compared to a TV from a reputable brand.
+Black Friday sales have yielded a 32" HDTV for $99.99, but those TVs were Westinghouse TVs, which you may remember from the previous section as yet another example of a false brand.
+Westinghouse at this point is just a cover name for "cheaply sourced from a third-tier manufacturer."
+Buying a Westinghouse or RCA TV might save you money, but the picture quality, contrast levels, viewing angles and feature sets — like the number of HDMI ports — will all be sub-par compared to a TV from a reputable brand.

 So what are the good laptop deals?
 Look for laptops that usually sell for around $1,000 on sale for $200-$300.
 If you're in the market for a PC, make sure the laptops you're looking at have a 6th generation i5 or i7 processor.
 While Intel just introduced the 7th generation versions (code name Kaby Lake), the improvements are not major.
 Buying a 6th generation is a quality deal, and you're a lot more likely to find good prices on these.

-We sometimes do see some very low prices on major appliances during Black Friday, especially on bundle deals like washer and dryer sets.
+We sometimes see some very low prices on major appliances during Black Friday, especially on bundled deals like washer and dryer sets.
 But you have to be diligent and patient about how you shop for these items.
 Not all doorbusters are a one-time-only offer.
-For example, in last year's Sears Black Friday ad, we noticed a five-burner Kenmore gas range (currently $649) on sale for $398.99, marked down from $849.99.
+For example, in past Sears Black Friday ads, we noticed a five-burner Kenmore gas range (currently $424.99) on sale for $398.99, marked down from $849.99.
 That's a great price for that range, but we often see that same stove on sale for a similar price.
 Sometimes it's $450, sometimes it's $600, but it's never actually sold for the list price of $849.

 Our advice?
 Ignore Black Friday for deals on these items.
 Find the lowest price now, and see if you can find discounts on gift cards for a store that sells it for the lowest online price.
-For example, Groupon is offering a $20 Target gift card for $10, which I was able to buy without having been invited via email.
+Keep your eye on Groupon gift cards, which in the past have included a $20 Target gift card for $10.
+I was able to buy the card without having been invited via email.
 If you have the same luck, you can buy one per person, so if you and a spouse, family member or friend both buy one, you can get $20 off that toy your kids want, or on general brands like LEGO that don't often discount their merch.